CHAPTER ONE: 1700

 Section 3.
 Authority.
 As provided in the constitution of the university faculty [see 1520 I-4-A], this constituent faculty is authorized to establish and effect its educational objectives, including matters of student admission and curriculum, and to participate in the selection of its dean, other executive officers, and faculty members, subject only to the general rules and regulations of the university faculty and the authority of the president and the regents.

 Section 2.
-Privileges of Full Members.
-A member of the graduate faculty has the privileges of: serving as a representative to Graduate Council, participating in the election of a representative from his or her college graduate faculty to serve on the Graduate Council, voting on matters concerning the programs and regulations of the College of Graduate Studies, and serving as major professor of a graduate committee at any level.
-A graduate faculty member who has never chaired a graduate program committee (at UI or elsewhere) is required to enlist the assistance of a co-chair for his or her first graduate program committee.
-This requirement may be waived at the discretion of the vice president for research and graduate studies.
-No graduate faculty member shall chair a graduate program committee for a degree higher than the earned degree held by that faculty member.
+Member Privileges.
+A member of the graduate faculty has the privileges of: serving as a representative to Graduate Council, participating in the election of a representative from his or her college graduate faculty to serve on the Graduate Council (according to each college's bylaws), voting on matters concerning the programs and regulations of the College of Graduate Studies, and serving as major professor of a graduate committee.
+No graduate faculty member shall chair a graduate program committee for a degree higher than the earned degree held by that faculty member. [rev. 7-13]

-ARTICLE III--OFFICERS.
+ARTICLE IV--OFFICERS.
 The dean of the College of Graduate Studies serves as the chair of the graduate faculty and of the Graduate Council; the assistant or associate dean serves as vice chair of these bodies.
-The secretary is appointed by the dean with the concurrence of the Graduate Council.
+The secretary is appointed by the dean with the concurrence of the Graduate Council. [ren.
+7-13]

 Section 1.
 Call of Meetings.
-Meetings of the graduate faculty may be called at the discretion of the dean or, in his or her absence, by the assistant or associate dean.
-Meetings must be called at the earliest convenient time on the request of the Graduate Council or on the written petition of 10 members of the graduate faculty.
+A meeting of the graduate faculty may be called at the discretion of the dean or, in his or her absence, by the assistant or associate dean.
+Meetings must be called at the earliest convenient time on the request of the Graduate Council or on the written petition of 10 members of the graduate faculty. [ed.
+7-13]

 Section 2.
 Quorum.
 Those members of the graduate faculty present at a meeting properly called in accordance with this article constitute a quorum.